Welcome to the new Golem Cloud Docs! 👋

 Most of the above examples are self explanatory, but worth pointing out a few details.

-The examples show how you can pass parameters to the function.
+Some of the response fields above have Rib script where we pass parameters to the function.
 This is more or less same as many programming languages - a comma separated list of arguments.
+Arguments are valid Rib code.

 golem:it/api.{initialize-cart}(request.path.user-id)

-Here Rib compiler knows the requirement of initialize-cart function and infers that request.path.user-id should be U64.
+Here Rib compiler knows the requirement of initialize-cart function and infers that request.path.user-id should be u64.
 This is a hint, that Rib is aware of the types in the code.
-In places where it find hard to infer these typs, you may face some compile time error (when uploading API definition), and the best solution is to be explicit about types.
+In places where it find hard to infer these types, you may face some compile time errors (when uploading API definition), and the best solution is to be explicit about types.
 For example

 let user_id: u64 = request.path.user-id;